theHostileNegotiator/KWBandage/PatchNotes.md

 #### Stormrider
 1. Weapon has reduced damage applied to 'light' units, but not to sub faction units
 	* Added appropriate units to damage scalar
+2. Contrails show when in Formation Preview
+	* Changed how draws work.
+Particle Effects will not show under specific conditions, use PARSE_NORMAL Condition "NONE" instead of PARSE_DEFAULT
 #### Devastator Warship
 1. Has target priority representative of Cannon based weapon despite GRENADE damage type
 	* Changed Weapon Category from CANNON to BLAST